lingjzhu/charsiu/misc/data.md

 This repository contains phone- and word-level alignments for multiple Mandarin Chinese speech datasets, including MagicData (~755 hours), Aishell-1 (~150 hours), STCMDS (~100 hours), Datatang (~200 hours), THCHS-30 (~20 hours) and PrimeWords (~100 hours).

 ### Textgrids
 You can download all textgrids [here](https://drive.google.com/drive/folders/1IF0WB5-8VXfaENtE4r5rehHHK8YFe61S?usp=sharing).
-The forced alignment was done with [Charsiu Forced Aligner](https://github.com/lingjzhu/charsiu).
+The forced alignment was done with [Charsiu Forced Aligner](https://github.com/lingjzhu/charsiu) using model `charsiu/zh_xlsr_fc_10ms`.
+Only Praat textgrid files are distributed.
+Sentences with Englist letters and numbers were all removed.
+Misaligned files were also discarded.
+Forced alignment do not provide perfect alignments. **Use at you own discrection**.

 Please cite this tool if you use these alignments in your research projects.
 ```
 @article{zhu2019charsiu,
   title={Phone-to-audio alignment without text: A Semi-supervised Approach},